 I was looking for a way to deploy and automatically domain join a VM in Azure.
 The solution was quite simple: Azure Automation.
 I found the blog post of DexterPOSH very useful, but the script doesn’t work for me.
 Follow the steps on his blog and use this script below.
 I’ll update this post if I find some improvements.
 Don’t forget to update the domain in the Add-Computer part.
 To-Do list: - Custom static IP as variable.

-I was looking for a way to automatically deploy a VM in Azure.
-The solution was quite simple: Azure Automation.
-I found the blog post of DexterPOSH very useful, but the script doesn’t work for me.
-Follow the steps on his blog and use this script below.
-I’ll update this post if I find some improvements.
-To-Do list: Custom static IP as variable.
+Custom static IP as variable.
 Custom domain as variable. workflow Deploy-NonJoined-VM { param( [parameter(Mandatory)] [String] $VMName, [parameter(Mandatory)] [String] $ServiceName = "contoso<Insert name>", [parameter(Mandatory)] [String] $InstanceSize = "Small", [parameter(Mandatory)] [String] $VMImageName = "Specify custom or default image name", [parameter(Mandatory)] [String] $AzureSubscriptionName = "Subscription-1", [parameter(Mandatory)] [String] $StorageAccountName = "contoso", [parameter(Mandatory)] [String] $VMSubnetName = "subnet-1", [parameter(Mandatory)] [String] $VMVnetName = "CORP.